Stretching of Polymers and turbulence: Fokker Planck equation, special stochastic scaling limit and stationary law: About proofs and mathematical challenges

-Let us outline the ideas of how to prove the main results, and the details will be provided in \autoref{Section-exitence} and \autoref{Section-diffusion}.
+For the convenience of the reader, let us summarize the outline of the proof and the main technical difficulties we face in proving the main results.
+The details will be provided in \autoref{Section-exitence} and \autoref{Section-diffusion}.
 Note that \eqref{Ito-FP} is stochastic Fokker Planck, has a hyperbolic nature with respect to the space variable $x$, it cannot regularize the initial condition.
 Moreover, its well-posedness is not a standard result and we need to construct a solution in an appropriate sense, see \autoref{Def-sol}.\\

 The first step concerns the construction of weak solutions (see \autoref{Def-sol}, point (3)) by using Galerkin approximation scheme.
-We proceed as follows: we construct an orthonormal basis of $H$ (the weight used to give sense to the terms including the coefficient with $r$-variable, where $r\in \R^2$).
+We proceed as follows: we construct an orthonormal basis of $H$ (the weight used to give sense to the terms including the coefficient with $r$-variable, $r\in \R^2$).
 It's worth to mention we consider a general setting to prove the existence of solution and up to a cosmetic modifications, the same result follows by using other weights e.g. $(1+\vert r\vert^2)^m, m>1$ which corresponds to $L^2_{r,m}(\T^2\times \R^2)\hookrightarrow L^1(\T^2\times \R^2)$ if $ m>2$.
 The first problem concerns the proof of some a priori estimates, for that we add the extra term $\mathcal{Y}^m$ given by \eqref{extra-ope-projection} to control the term coming from the interaction between the two part of the stochastic integral, in order to get the desired estimates.
 Then, we may pass to the limit as $m\to +\infty$ and construct solution to our problem, after showing that $\mathcal{Y}^m$ vanishes as $m\to +\infty$ (we exploit that $Q$ is space-homogeneous and has mirror symmetry property).
 Consequently, we construct weak solution, see \autoref{TH1}. \\